aFarkas/lazysizes/plugins/parent-fit/README.md

 ### [data-parent-fit="contain|cover|width"] usage

-This plugin also supports calculating height and width constrained images based on the parent element.
+This plugin also supports calculating height and width constrained images based on a parent element.

 To do so include this plugin, combine your width descriptors with height descriptors and add the attribute ``data-parent-fit`` with either ``"contain"`` or ``"cover"`` as the keyword.